You are here: Home / Other / Knowing Sport

 A&M Community Training – Glasgow Science and Football Festival

-A football themed science festival where members of the public are tested on how flexible they are, how high they can jump and complete a sport-station passport before getting training and dietary advice from sport science experts.
+A football themed science festival where members of the public were tested on their flexibility, their strength and received training and dietary advice from sport science experts.

 Dundee Science Centre – Get in the Zone

-A series of public events exploring health and physiology and offer a form of challenge so participants can investigate themselves.
-Drop-in sessions will include – myth busters, breathing, strength-to-strength and cardiovascular systems.
+A series of public events exploring health and physiology and drop-in sessions that included myth busters, breathing exercises and secrets on the cardiovascular systems.

 Edinburgh International Science Festival – InMotion

-Public exhibition which brings together science, engineering and technology alive in relation to its role within human movement and sporting performance.
+Public exhibition which brings alive science, engineering and technology in relation to its role within human movement and sporting performance.

 University of Manchester – Pharmacy at the Games